Energy-and Spectral-Efficiency Trade-off in Distributed Massive-MIMO Networks: Fractional Programming-Based Energy Efficiency Maximization

-\textbf{Step 4: Handling Fractional Objective Function:} Since the objective function in \eqref{eq_8} has a fractional form, we introduce two auxiliary variables \( u \) and \( v \), representing the numerator and denominator, respectively, to facilitate a more tractable reformulation.
-The optimization problem is rewritten as:
+\textbf{Step 4: Handling Fractional Objective Function:} The objective function in \eqref{eq_8} has a fractional form, which is non-convex and difficult to optimize directly.
+To obtain a tractable formulation, we apply a quadratic transformation that converts the energy-efficiency ratio into a concave lower bound.
+Specifically, we introduce auxiliary variables $u$ and $v$ to represent the numerator and denominator of the EE objective, respectively, and enforce them through the constraints

-Solving Problem \eqref{eq_7_m} is equivalent to solving Problem \eqref{eq_8_m}.
-Since the objective is to maximize the ratio $\frac{u}{v}$, the optimal solution occurs when the numerator and denominator constraints, in \eqref{eq_7_5} and \eqref{eq_7_6} respectively, are satisfied with equality.

-However, the objective function \eqref{eq_7} still retains a fractional form.
-To handle this, we apply the quadratic transformation technique from \cite{shen2018fractional} to derive a concave lower bound:
+With these inequalities, maximizing EE is equivalent to maximizing the ratio $\frac{u}{v}$.
+However, the objective function ratio $\frac{u}{v}$ still retains a fractional form.
+To handle this, we apply the quadratic transformation technique to derive a concave lower bound

-where \( b \) is an auxiliary variable updated iteratively.
-This substitution converts the original non-convex objective into a concave function, allowing efficient optimization. \begin{pavikl} \textsc{:} The quadratic transformation \( 2b\sqrt{u} - b^2v \) provides a concave lower bound for the ratio \( \frac{u}{v} \).
-Thus, the right-hand side of \eqref{eq_12} serves as a tractable approximation of the original non-linear objective function in \eqref{eq_8}, and replacing the objective with this expression preserves the feasibility of Problem \eqref{eq_7_m}.
-Furthermore, when \( b = b^* \), this lower bound becomes tight and the inequality in \eqref{eq_12} becomes an equality, where

-\textbf{Proof:} The quadratic transformation $2b\sqrt{u} - b^2v$ is concave in the variable $ b$.
-The maximum value of this transformation is attained at \( b = b^* \), as defined in \eqref{eq_13}, which satisfies $2b^*\sqrt{u} - (b^*)^2v = \frac{u}{v}$.
-Therefore, the expression \( 2b\sqrt{u} - b^2v \) is a valid concave lower bound for \( \frac{u}{v} \), and this bound is tight at the optimal value of \( b = b^* \).
-Hence, the transformed objective function provides an accurate and efficient surrogate for the original fractional objective while improving tractability for optimization. \end{pavikl}